legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/running-the-vm.html.md

 	$ vagrant up

-The *vagrant destroy -f* command can be used to bypass the prompt should the user wish to script this process.
+The `vagrant destroy -f` command can be used to bypass the prompt should the user wish to script this process.

-## Misc.
+## Miscellaneous

 ### User config files

-In order to provide a consistent user environment, *.profile*, *.bashrc*, *.vimrc*, etc. are copied from the current user's home directory on the host into the vagrant user's home directory within the VM.
+In order to provide a consistent user environment, `.profile`, `.bashrc`, `.vimrc`, etc. are copied from the current user's home directory on the host into the vagrant user's home directory within the VM.

 ### Running the VM without Vagrant

 While Vagrant is the preferred way to run the virtual machines, it is possible for the user to use another virtualizaton suite aside from VirtualBox (which is what Vagrant uses).
-The provisioned VM images can be found inside the *~/VirtualBox VMs* directory (you can also browse for it using the "Oracle VM VirtualBox Manager".)
-For example you might see a directory called *provision-images_default_1234567890_12345" which will contain the *.vmdk* disk image as well as the *.vbox* configuration file.
-The *.vmdk* image can be imported into VMware for example; just keep in mind that the shared folders might not exist.
+The provisioned VM images can be found inside the `~/VirtualBox VMs` directory (you can also browse for it using the "Oracle VM VirtualBox Manager".)
+For example you might see a directory called `provision-images_default_1234567890_12345` which will contain the `.vmdk` disk image as well as the `.vbox` configuration file.
+The `.vmdk` image can be imported into VMware for example; just keep in mind that the shared folders might not exist.

-The VirtualBox image itself can be downloaded from http://repo.cybergrandchallenge.com/boxes/cgc-linux-dev.box
+The VirtualBox image itself can be downloaded from <http://repo.cybergrandchallenge.com/boxes/cgc-linux-dev.box>

 # Support